sreyas1986/netflix-gpt/README.md

 -  create signup User Account
 -  Implement Sign in user APi
--  created redux store with User Slice store user data using store .write the code in body because we don't needs to do it in root level Implemented Signout
+-  created redux store with User Slice
+-  store user data using store .write the code in header/body
+-  Implemented Signout
-    Update Profiel api call done
+-  Update Profiel firebase api call done.
+-  move the harcoded values to the constants file
+-  Register  TMD API and register an app and get the token
+-  Get Data from TMDB movies api
+-  creatd custom hooks for playing movies
+-  updated the store with movies data
+-  custom Hooks for Traineler Videos
+- created hooks and updated store
+- embeded the youtube video

 -    -
 # Features